rikiya-ohashi/ooservo/README.md

 TekuteruServo is a serial servo motor that feels just like a standard SG90 but offers virtually unlimited rotation and precise position control.

-Key features include multi-turn positioning (±5.96 million rotations), ±1° angular accuracy, adjustable speeds up to 900 deg/s, and real-time position feedback.
-While maintaining the same physical dimensions and wiring as the SG90, it supports the same programming interface as the standard Arduino Servo library.
+Key features include multi-turn positioning (±5.96 million rotations), ±1° angular accuracy, and real-time position feedback.
+It maintains the same physical dimensions, wiring, and programming interface as the standard Arduino Servo library.

+**The TekuteruServo hardware can be purchased here:** [**Buy TekuteruServo**](https://tekuteru.handcrafted.jp/items/121327019)

+For questions about this library, you can chat with an AI assistant via [Notebook LM](https://notebooklm.google.com/notebook/272725f0-6a1c-4c52-9597-6384a2f88f91).

 > **⚠ Important Compatibility Note:**
 > This library uses a dedicated serial protocol.
 It is **not** a PWM-based servo library and is **incompatible** with standard servos (like the SG90).
 This incompatibility goes both ways — the standard Servo.h library cannot control TekuteruServo either.

-**The TekuteruServo hardware can be purchased here:** [**Buy TekuteruServo**](https://tekuteru.handcrafted.jp/items/121327019)

 ## Table of Contents